 Experience in training others to operate instrumentation is preferred.

-Experience in an electron microscopy laboratory and single-particle and tomography workflows (specimen preparation, data acquisition, and computational analysis) is preferred.
+Experience in an electron microscopy laboratory and with single particle and tomography workflows (specimen preparation, data acquisition, and computational analysis) are preferred.

 In-depth knowledge of electron microscope hardware is preferred.

-Working knowledge of the Linux operating system, scripting, and programming is preferred.
+Working knowledge of Linux operating system, scripting, and programming is preferred.

 Knowledge of image processing algorithms and proficiency in the use of common image processing packages is preferred.